cgtnt/lolcode-interpreter/README.md

 ### Loops
 Loops have the following form:
 ```
-IM IN YR <variable> WILE <expression>
+IM IN YR <variable declaration>, WILE <expression>
   <code block>
 IM OUTTA YR
 ```
-Where the variable is a temporary, locally scoped variable accessible in the loop body.
+Where ```<variable declaration>``` is a variable declaration statement, with TYPE or VALUE of variable specified.
+The variable will be declared in the local scope of the loop.